Jen Hsun Huang Sells 75,000 Shares of NVIDIA Corporation (NASDAQ:NVDA) Stock

-NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of the business’s stock in a transaction dated Friday, August 1st.
-The shares were sold at an average price of $174.00, for a total value of $13,050,000.00.
-Following the sale, the chief executive officer directly owned 73,598,225 shares of the company’s stock, valued at $12,806,091,150.
-This represents a 0.10% decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of the business’s stock in a transaction that occurred on Friday, August 8th.
+The shares were sold at an average price of $182.38, for a total value of $13,678,500.00.
+Following the completion of the sale, the chief executive officer owned 73,223,225 shares of the company’s stock, valued at $13,354,451,775.50.
+This trade represents a 0.10% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

 Jen Hsun Huang also recently made the following trade(s):